edgarhernandez94/ANUIES/MiraiSignalViewer/README.md

 ## Initial Settings
 1. **Communication Port Selection:**
-   - Use the dropdown menu labeled "Communication port" to select the port to which your Signal Viewer is connected.
+   - Use the dropdown menu labeled "Communication port" to select the port to which your Mirai Signal Viewer is connected.
    - Click on the "Update ports" button to refresh the list of available ports.
    <img src=https://github.com/elizalanda1/MiraiSignalViewer/blob/main/InterfaceTutorial/2.jpg width="60%">